-This website was formerly CarinaScotland and Clare now lives and works from home in Oxford.
-During the pandemic she is offering Zoom workshops on Sunday afternoons, approximately bi-monthly, and is also available for one to one constellation sessions for those who are interested or who cannot attend the workshops.
+Clare lives and works from home in Oxford.
+During the pandemic she offered Zoom workshops and she now offers in-person workshops.
+She is also available for one-to-one constellation sessions online, for those who are interested or who cannot attend a workshop.

 The Constellation approach offers a healing methodology that allows us to gain insight into ourselves and our current struggles; as we open our minds and hearts to a bigger picture.
 At a constellation workshop we use the group to create a ‘living map’ of a larger set of systems – our family, the community, society.
 We take into account the intergenerational transmission of trauma, and the feelings and learned survival systems that may be inhibiting our growth and potential.

 Using this process we hope to bring into relationship parts of ourselves, or our world, that have become separated; and in doing so, with warmth, support and empathy, we may encounter a greater capacity for healing within ourselves.

 This approach has the capacity to clarify hidden dynamics – for example the trauma or difficulties that may have been experienced by previous generations; or rejected and painful emotions that have had to be suppressed within the family; which may be actively burdening or entangling you in the here and now.
 Difficult events often result in people being excluded from a family’s narrative of their history, while simultaneously being burdened by what they unconsciously carry from the past.
 The strength and energy to live life more fully become more easily available when we are willing and able to see where the feelings have really come from.
 The constellation approach provides the opportunity to do this, in a non-judgmental and confidential space.